colincmac/colincodes.dev/scenarios/enterprise-mcp/docs/Authentication.md

 - Uses `System.IdentityModel.Tokens.Jwt` to validate the JWS (issuer, signature).
 - Upon successful validation, extracts the JSON payload and deserializes into `ProtectedResourceMetadata`.

+### Choose your interception point

+Client → use an HttpClient handler.

+API → use `JwtBearerEvents.OnChallenge` or an `AuthenticationHandler` middleware.

 ## Integration with Microsoft Identity SDK and Entra ID

+### Client - Current State

+MSAL (and Microsoft.Identity libraries) gives you the building-blocks for parsing and acquiring tokens from a 401 challenge, but does not automatically wire up the HTTP retry or response rewriting for you.
+You must plug into your HTTP stack (handler or middleware) to intercept the 401, parse the header, call MSAL, and then retry or re-challenge as appropriate.

+## E2E Example
 The easiest way to combine this library with Azure AD (Entra ID) is via Microsoft.Identity.Web:

 1. **Add NuGet packages** to your `.csproj`: